-See how easy this leftover mac & cheese recipe is to make by using bits of cheese blocks that are left at the end of the party.
+See how easy this leftover mac and cheese recipe is to make by using bits of cheese blocks that are left at the end of the party.

 This leftover mac & cheese recipe is super simple and a great way to use up the expensive cheese you buy for entertaining your guests.

 We always serve a few nice cheese wedges and crackers when we entertain.
 Often we set out an antipasto tray aka charcuterie board, for everyone to enjoy with a drink before dinner.
 There are always a few pieces left before dinner, so I wrap them up and put them in the fridge for another day.

 Then my sister once shared the idea of making pasta with the bits and pieces that are leftover, and I just had to try it.

 Not that we have trouble finishing cheese in my house since everyone loves it.
 However, if we don't, it seems like such a shame to waste them, especially because they are usually pricey premium varieties.
 Why not make the ultimate comfort food with fancy cheese?